 Bloating usually signals one of three things: food intolerance, insufficient fibre, or bacterial imbalance.
 You’re either reacting to something specific in your diet, your gut bacteria are struggling to process what you’re eating, or you don’t have enough beneficial bacteria to regulate things properly.

 Most people try the standard advice to just ‘eat more fibre’ and wonder why it makes things worse.
 If your gut bacteria are depleted, adding more fibre without first rebuilding the bacteria that process it can increase gas production and worsen bloating in the short term.
-The NHS’s guidance on bloating and wind reflects this: it recommends an incremental approach to fibre, identifying trigger foods and considering professional advice if symptoms persist.
+The NHS’s guidance on bloating reflects this: it recommends an incremental approach to fibre, identifying trigger foods and considering professional advice if symptoms persist.
+NICE clinical guidelines on irritable bowel syndrome (CG61) — the most authoritative UK clinical standard for gut symptoms including bloating — specifically recommend that insoluble fibre (such as bran) should be reduced or avoided if it worsens symptoms, and that any increase in dietary fibre should use soluble fibre such as oats or ispaghula.
+Healthcare professionals are advised to review fibre intake carefully while monitoring its effect on symptoms rather than simply recommending more of it.
 You need to rebuild the bacterial team before asking it to do more work.
 That’s where fermented foods come in.

 Fermented foods and bacterial rebalancing